cap-blurr/Solidity_Learnings_portfolio/Week 1/Day-1/Time-locked wallet contract/README.md

 ## Future Improvements
 Potential enhancements to explore:

--Implement multi-sig functionality to require multiple approvals for withdrawals.
+- Implement multi-sig functionality to require multiple approvals for withdrawals.
--Add the ability to set a withdrawal schedule or recurring withdrawals.
+- Add the ability to set a withdrawal schedule or recurring withdrawals.
--Improve security by adding emergency withdrawal functionality with a timelock.
+- Improve security by adding emergency withdrawal functionality with a timelock.
--Explore integration with decentralized identity solutions to enhance access control.
+- Explore integration with decentralized identity solutions to enhance access control.